 If you’re like most people, this New Year, you want to be successful.
 In fact, you probably want to be more successful this year than you have ever been.
 While there are several ways to become successful, one sure way is by taking risks.
 Surprising as that may be, statistics show that risk takers are generally more successful in life.
-This is because they are always on the lookout for opportunities and grab on as soon as they comes.
+This is because they are always on the lookout for opportunities and grab on as soon as they come.
 That being said, most of us have a natural aversion for risk taking; which is completely normal.
 Risks in general take us out of our comfort zones and can even lead to failure.
 Nevertheless, risk taking is one of the distinguishing characteristics of all successful people.
 It separates the doers from the dreamers.
-In our post today, we take an in-depth look at how risk calculated taking can make you more successful this year.
+In our post today, we take an in-depth look at how calculated risk taking can make you more successful this year.

 Jack Dorsey, co-founder of Twitter defines entrepreneurship as “taking on significant risk, usually financial, in order to build something”.
 So this means starting a business, running it and becoming successful requires risk taking.
 Before we continue, we would like to provide you with links to related topics you might find helpful: